-VOLUME 52 ISSUE 1 SOCIAL MEDIA
+VOLUME 52 ISSUE 1

-LAVOZDEANZA.COM @LAVOZNEWS @LAVOZDEANZA ON YOUTUBE

-YouTube channel for

-crisis, sports, events and

-dynamic coverage of the budget

-much more!

 OCT.
 1, 2018

+SOCIAL MEDIA

+LAVOZDEANZA.COM @LAVOZDEANZA

+YouTube channel for dynamic coverage of the budget crisis, sports, events and much more! @LAVOZNEWS ON YOUTUBE

+PHOTO BY: GENEVIEVE KOLAR

+THE VOICE OF DE ANZA SINCE 1967

 NEW FACES OF FALL

-Fall sports are back at De Anza, season forecasts include football, soccer, waterpolo and many more
+Fall sports are back at De Anza, season forecasts include football, soccer, waterpolo and many more Diata Burns, 19, psychology major prepares to throw the ball back and return to a practice drill.

 Wednesday Oct.
 3

 VIDA Project Fair 11 a.m.- 1:30 p.m.
 Main Quad Oppertunities for students to learn more about, civic engagement, social justice

 activism and community

 Saturday Oct.
 6

 DASB Flea Market 8 a.m. - 4 p.m.